scharris/sqljson-query/docs/README.md

 ## Setup

-The following is a brief set of instructions for using the tool.
-It may help to work through [the tutorial](tutorial.md) to see a stepwise guide through a working example.
+The following is a brief overview of what's involved in using the tool.
+It's recommended to work through or at least to review [the tutorial](tutorial.md) to see a stepwise guide through a working example, which will provide more details.

 ### Setup the tool folder